Yukarinn/magenta/README.md

 conditional=True,              # If False, use decoder-only model. scale = 1.0                    # Added for CS486 research project to specify the scale of noise sent to the latent vector.
 ```

+The checkpoints of the model will then be saved to the checkpoint path specified in the command.

+The checkpoints could later be loaded to use the model.